The Research Network

-We believe that people with dementia and their carers make a unique and valuable contribution to our work.
-Their knowledge and passion ensures our research funding is allocated to projects that address the real needs and concerns of people with dementia and their carers.
+Alzheimer's Society's philosophy is that people with dementia and carers can make a unique and valuable contribution in every stage of research.
+The knowledge and passion of those affected by dementia ensures that our research funding is allocated to projects that address the real needs and concerns of people with dementia and their carers.